-(Socio-cultural explanations of belief face the same contradiction as physical or biological ones, but I can't find them being argued out by cartoon animals. ) This worry was at least a century old when Lyotard was writing , and can by now be fairly considered a traditional element of the western tradition.
+(Socio-cultural explanations of belief face the same contradiction as physical or biological ones, but I can't find them being argued out by cartoon animals. ) This worry was at least a century old when Lyotard was writing , and can by now be fairly considered an element of the western intellectual tradition.

 If this "delegitimation" is pursued in the slightest and if its scope is widened... the road is then open for an important current of postmodernity: science plays its own game; it is incapable of legitimating the other language games.
 The game of prescription, for example, escapes it.
 But above all, it is incapable of legitimating itself.... [p.
 40]

-This is, of course, the is-ought distinction, and the idea that science can tell us all sorts of things about how the world is and how it works, but is incapable of telling us what to do.
+This is, of course, the is-ought distinction, and the idea that science can tell us all sorts of things about how the world is and how it works, but is incapable of telling us what we should do.
 At most, it can advise about the consequences of pursuing certain goals by certain means, and help us select more efficient means to goals.
-Distinctions like this are things which tough-minded defenders of science and reason are usually very happy to endorse; this would include (inter alia) Max Weber, Bertrand Russell, John Dewey , Karl Popper, the Logical Positivists, Jacques Monod, etc., down to the overwhelming majority of those on my side in the Science Wars, would all sign on to some version of this.
+Distinctions like this are things which tough-minded defenders of science and reason are usually very happy to endorse.
+Among many others, Max Weber, Bertrand Russell, John Dewey , Karl Popper, the Logical Positivists, Jacques Monod, etc., down to the overwhelming majority of those on my side in the Science Wars, would all sign on to some version of this.

 Now, since this is primarily what Lyotard meant by "delegitimation", and by seeing science as one language game alongside others, it's actually much less exciting than either party in the Science Wars made it sound.
 It's a pale echo of Max Weber warning students not to expect their scientific researches to underwrite their values --- and, conversely, not to let their values crumble when research doesn't support them.
-Some people, of course, are not happy with the prospect of not having an integrated world-view that in one stroke embraces metaphysics, science, ethics, aesthetics, politics, etc. But they're the ones who have the quarrel with Lyotard on this score, not people like me.
+Some people, of course, are saddened by lacking an integrated world-view that in one stroke embraces metaphysics, science, ethics, aesthetics, politics, etc. But they're the ones who have the quarrel with Lyotard on this score, not people like me.

 The occasion for all these Deep Thoughts was, in fact, remarkably mundane:

 The text that follows is an occasional one.
 It is a report on knowledge in the most highly developed societies and was presented to the Conseil des Universitiés of the government of Quebec at the request of its president. (p. xxv)The reason the university council wanted a "report on knowledge" was that it was the late 1970s, and people other than DARPA-funded weirdos (and their Soviet counterparts) and a few science fiction writers were beginning to get a sense that ubiquitous, inter-connected computers might Become A Big Thing.
+(I will say more about the SF novelists below.)
 That, in these circumstances, the Quebecois university authorities turned to an ex-Marxist Parisian philosopher sounds like the set-up for a very academic joke, but here we are.